ykotseruba/attention_and_driving/README.md

 ## Updates

+- November 7, 2021: Added 50+ practical papers, restructured and cleaned up the tables
 - August 11, 2021: Added bibtex info to practical works, added action anticipation
 - August 6, 2021: Added 60 behavioral and practical works up to mid-2021.
 Added hyperlinks for papers and code.
 - May 19, 2021: Switched from Google Spreadsheets to Tabulator